For immediate release

 Richmond, Va.
 (November 22, 2022) – Studies show that only 1% of preservation professionals are African American.
-Through a grant from the Jessie Ball duPont Fund, Preservation Virginia is launching a Fellows program to increase the network of Black preservation professionals and expand interest in historic preservation careers.
+Through a grant from the Jessie Ball duPont Fund, Preservation Virginia is launching a Fellows program to increase the network of historically underrepresented preservation professionals and expand interest in historic preservation careers.

 ”Planning for the Fellows program began in 2021 through the guidance of an advisory committee of African American leaders.
 The 10-week curriculum includes key interdisciplinary principles — anthropology, architecture, sociology, urban and regional planning, and finance — that relate to historic preservation, then apply them to customized independent study projects.
 The program will combine coursework, an in-person residency, field trips and conference attendance.
 Participants will be supported by a designated Preservation Virginia staff member and practitioner mentor.

 Leading this initiative at Preservation Virginia is Dr. Lisa Winn Bryan, Community Engagement Manager.
 “We have a serious role in facilitating greater diversity in the field of preservation with more significant consideration to the African American communities in Virginia,” said Dr. Winn Bryan.
 “As the program continues after the pilot year, a network of alumni will be established, creating a support group for diverse preservationists.”